-(2) a foster care home licensed, approved and specified by the Indian child's tribe;
+- (1) a member of the Indian child's extended family; - (2) a foster care home licensed, approved and specified by the Indian child's tribe;

-(3) an Indian foster care home licensed or approved by an authorized non-Indian licensing authority; or

-(4) an institution for children approved by the Indian child's tribe or operated by an Indian organization that has a program suitable to meet the Indian child's needs.

-B. When the placement preferences set forth in Subsection A of this section are not followed or if the Indian child is placed in an institution, a plan shall be developed to ensure that the Indian child's cultural ties are protected and fostered.
+- (3) an Indian foster care home licensed or approved by an authorized non-Indian licensing authority; or - (4) an institution for children approved by the Indian child's tribe or operated by an Indian organization that has a program suitable to meet the Indian child's needs. - B. When the placement preferences set forth in Subsection A of this section are not followed or if the Indian child is placed in an institution, a plan shall be developed to ensure that the Indian child's cultural ties are protected and fostered.